anjiewang/youtube-influencer-search/README.md

 ## Key Features

-- Search by Keyword or Video URL
+- Search for relevant channels by Keyword or Video URL
 - Filter out irrelevant Channel Titles or Descriptions
 - Filter by a minimum or maximum number of subscribers
 - Export results to CSV